IDCAIS: Inter-Defender Collision-Aware Interception Strategy against Multiple Attackers: Introduction

 {This is the first time a defender-attacker assignment framework is presented that considers possible future collisions among the defenders on their optimal interception trajectories.
-In summary, the major contributions of this paper compared to the prior literature are: (1) a non-zero-sum game between a defender and an attacker to obtain a time-optimal defense strategy, and (2) a mixed-integer quadratic program (MIQP) to find collision-aware assignment CADAA in order to capture as many attackers as possible and as quickly as possible, while preventing or delaying the possible future collisions among the defenders, and 3) a heuristic to quickly find future collision times on defenders' optimal trajectories. }
+In summary, the major contributions of this paper compared to the prior literature are: (1) time-optimal interception strategy for a defender against an attacker with time-optimal control strategy, {both moving under double integrator motion model}; (2) a mixed-integer quadratic program (MIQP) to find collision-aware assignment CADAA in order to capture as many attackers as possible and as quickly as possible, while preventing or delaying the possible future collisions among the defenders; and 3) a heuristic to quickly find future collision times on defenders' time-optimal trajectories. }